keboola/connection-docs/manipulation/transformations/snowflake/index.md

 {% endhighlight %}

 Be especially careful when setting up [input and output mappings](/manipulation/transformations/mappings/).
-In the KBC UI, it is necessary to enter all table names using the exact casing because all table names referenced by mappings are automatically quoted by KBC.

-When writing your transformation script, we recommend quoting all table names as well.
+When writing your transformation script, we quoting all table and column names is required.
+Snowflake converts all unquoted table/column identifiers to uppercase, which won't match table/column identifiers created by Keboola Connection.

+{% highlight sql %}
+SELECT "barcolumn" FROM "footable";
+{% endhighlight %}

 ### Timestamp Columns
 By default, Snowflake uses the